Zylaah/downloader/README.md

     ```bash
     npm install
     ```
-    This will install all the necessary packages defined in `package.json`, including Electron, yt-dlp-wrap, ffmpeg-static, and electron-store.
+    This will install all the necessary packages defined in `package.json`, including Electron, yt-dlp-wrap, and electron-store.

+3.  **FFmpeg is automatically downloaded:**
+    The application uses yt-dlp-specific FFmpeg builds for better compatibility.
+Both yt-dlp and FFmpeg are automatically downloaded to temporary directories (`/tmp/mytube-yt-dlp/` and `/tmp/mytube-ffmpeg/` on Linux) when needed, so no manual setup is required.

 ## How to Run the Application